I. Student Self Discloses Disability

 A. Accommodations Approved

 The documentation supports the need for accommodations.
-Accommodations are coordinated between student, faculty, and disability support services coordinator in the Office of Academic Services.
+Accommodations are coordinated between student, faculty, and the Office of Academic Services.
 In general, accommodations are not granted retroactively; they are only granted from the time of disclosure.

 B. Further Documentation Needed

 The documentation does not clarify or specify the student’s disability.
-The team needs additional testing to determine if a disability condition exists and what services and reasonable accommodations will be needed.
+The team needs additional testing to determine if a disability exists and what accommodations will be needed.

 C. No Disability Condition